Recent 52-Week Low Surpassed in Shares of Ugi Corp (UGI) | Comtex SmarTrend

 Recent 52-Week Low Surpassed in Shares of Ugi Corp (UGI)

-Ugi Corp (NYSE:UGI) traded today at a new 52-week low of $33.72.
-This new low was reached on below average trading volume as 75,000 shares traded hands, while the average 30-day volume is approximately 1.7 million shares.
+Shares of Ugi Corp (NYSE:UGI) traded at a new 52-week low today of $26.44.
+Approximately 54,000 shares have changed hands today, as compared to an average 30-day volume of 1.7 million shares.

 UGI Corporation distributes and markets energy products and services.
 The Company is a domestic and international distributor of propane.
 UGI offers natural gas and electricity and sells related products and services in the Middle Atlantic region of the United States.